 Key Takeaways

 - Your website should speak to the patient's pain first, not your credentials.
-Empathy-first copy increases form submissions by 35-50%.
+Clinics that switch to empathy-first copy see measurably more form submissions — in our client work using the AIIM method, increases of 35-50% are common.

 - Speed wins patients.
-The first clinic to respond to an inquiry wins 78% of the time.
+Research from MIT and InsideSales.com shows the first business to respond wins 78% of the time.
 Aim for sub-60-second response.

 - Track where every patient comes from.
 Without attribution data, you're wasting money on channels that don't work.